 2. Brain;

-And timely detection and selection of treatment methods can be carried out using ultrasound examination of glandula thyreoidea.
+And timely identification and selection of treatment methods can be carried out using ultrasound examination glandula thyreoidea.

-Since the thyroid gland is not located deeply under the skin, modern ultrasound equipment makes it possible to study its entire structure in detail, in addition to the areas that hide the sternum or trachea.
+Since the thyroid gland is not located deep under the skin, modern ultrasound equipment allows us to study its entire structure in detail, in addition to the areas that are hidden by the sternum or trachea.

-During an ultrasound scan of an organ, the following characteristics of the organ are revealed:
+During ultrasound scanning organ, the following characteristics of the organ are revealed:

 2. Structure;